Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Do Not Trespass On Someone’s Property

-Trespassing on private property or picking what you are not allowed for because it is on a covered nature trail may land you a fine if caught.
+Trespassing on private property or picking what you are not allowed to, such as items on a covered nature trail, may result in a fine if caught.

 Although I plan to create an Ultimate Guide for Foraging in Ontario, it will take me time to assemble it.

-If you’d like to contribute or know someone, please have them contact me.
+If you’d like to contribute or know someone who might be interested, please have them contact me.

 Barter and Trade Food

-Hunting On Farmland In Trade Of Food Supply
+Hunting On Farmland In Trade for Food Supply

-Over the years, my father-in-law got to know many farmers in the area, who grew vegetables and fruits to sell during the spring and summer months.
+Over the years, my father-in-law became acquainted with many farmers in the area, who grew vegetables and fruits to sell during the spring and summer months.

-He became friends with a couple of farmers, in particular, over the years, which allowed him to barter his hunting services to help legally control the animal population on the farm.
+He became friends with a couple of farmers, in particular, over the years, which allowed him to barter his hunting services to help control the animal population on the farm legally.

-By doing this, one farmer allowed him to grow a massive garden on a section of their land and the other to pick fruits and vegetables for free or deeply discounted, depending on what it was.
+By doing this, one farmer allowed him to grow a massive garden on a section of their land, and the other let him pick fruits and vegetables for free or at a deeply discounted rate, depending on the item.

 It was a great way to get the family out to learn about farming and picking fresh produce rather than buying it from the grocery store.

-I’m certain this is why Mrs. CBB feels so strongly about getting our son out for nature trail walks to explore what Ontario offers, plus picking fruits at the local farms.
+I’m certain this is why Mrs. CBB feels strongly about taking our son on nature trail walks to explore what Ontario has to offer, as well as picking fruits at local farms.

 We recently picked strawberries, and he had a blast doing so.